uhh-lt/SCoT/interacting.md

 ## Hover over Nodes

-When hovering over a node in the graph only the node itself and its neighbouring nodes and the edges connecting them are faded in.
+When hovering over a node in the graph, only the node itself and its neighbouring nodes and the edges connecting them are faded in.
 This way, the user can explore the direct vicinity of a node more easily.

 ![Fade In Neighbouring Nodes](./images/hover_fade_in.png)